JSBmanD/docs/pages/apps/ios.md

 ---
 title: iOS SDK
 ---
+[block:callout]
+{
+  "type": "info",
-!!! info "Current SDK Version 0.31.3"
+  "title": "Current SDK Version 0.31.3",
-    Please see the [iOS Version History](/version-histories/ios-version-history) to view change log.
+  "body": "Please see the [iOS Version History](/version-histories/ios-version-history) to view change log."
+}
+[/block]

 ## Integrate Branch

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Inconsistent Universal links behavior on iOS 11.2+"
-    After updating a device to iOS 11.2+, we found that the app's AASA file is no longer downloaded reliably onto your user’s device after an app install.
+  "title": "Inconsistent Universal links behavior on iOS 11.2+", "body": "After updating a device to iOS 11.2+, we found that the app's AASA file is no longer downloaded reliably onto your user’s device after an app install.
 As a result, clicking on Universal Links will no longer open the app consistently.
 You can set [forced uri redirect mode](/links/integrate/#forced-redirections) on your Branch links to open the app with URI schemes.
-View details of the issue on the [Apple Bug report](http://www.openradar.me/radar?id=4999496467480576).
+View details of the issue on the [Apple Bug report](http://www.openradar.me/radar?id=4999496467480576)."
+}
+[/block]

 - ### Configure Branch